-In general, suspension or dismissal from the College and/or University may result from failure to adhere to any of the following policies:
+Suspension or Dismissal from the College and/or University may result from failure to adhere to any of the following policies:

-- 1. Academic Probation/Suspension Policy

-- 2. CPHS Honor Code Policy
+- 1. CPHS Honor Code Policy

-- 3. CPHS Chemical Dependency Policy
+- 2. CPHS Chemical Dependency Policy

-- 4. Nondiscrimination and Accessibility Policies
+- 3. Nondiscrimination and Accessibility Policies

-- 5. Student Code of Conduct
+- 4. Drake University Student Code of Conduct

-- 6. Student Immunization Policy
+- 5. Student Immunization Policy